wait-how/riscv_friendly/README.md

 ## TODOs

- - sltiu tests (riscv-tests only has one, riscv-friendly has none)
  - change tests that depend on zero-initialized registers
  - less unnecessary zero-initialization of registers?
  - test misaligned accesses to memory if EEI allows it